lukakobal/dictionary-with-audio/README.md

-Dictionary App
+📖 Dictionary App

-Description
-A simple dictionary web app that fetches English word definitions using the Free Dictionary API.
-The app displays word meanings, example sentences, and pronunciation audio (if available).
-Ideal for learning English or quickly checking word definitions.
+A clean and simple dictionary web app that fetches English word definitions, examples, and pronunciation audio using the Free Dictionary API.
+Perfect for learning English or quickly checking word meanings.

-Features
+✨ Features

-Enter any English word and search.
+🔹 Enter any English word and search.

-Display definitions grouped by part of speech (noun, verb, etc.).
+🔹 Display definitions grouped by part of speech (noun, verb, adjective…).

-Show example sentences (if available).
+🔹 Show example sentences if available.

-Play pronunciation audio via HTML <audio> element.
+🔹 Play pronunciation audio directly in the browser.

-Show a message if the word is not found.
+🔹 Friendly error message if the word is not found.

-Technologies
+🛠️ Technologies

-HTML5 – structure of the page
+HTML5 – page structure

-CSS3 – clean and simple design
+CSS3 – clean, responsive design

-JavaScript – asynchronous API calls and DOM manipulation
+JavaScript – asynchronous API calls and dynamic DOM updates

 Free Dictionary API – source for definitions, examples, and pronunciation

-Usage
+🚀 Usage

+Clone or download the repository.

-Open index.html in a web browser (recommended via Live Server or a local server).
+Open index.html in a web browser (preferably via Live Server in VS Code or a local server).

-Type a word in the search input.
+Type a word in the input field.

 Click Search.

 Results will appear below with all definitions, examples, and pronunciation audio.

-Example
+📝 Example

 Word: nature